-TUPD provides and participates in a number of different safety and security programs and initiatives for the campus community.
+TUPD provides and participates in several different safety and security programs and initiatives for the campus community.
 Some of these programs include:

 Student Interaction Programs - Officers participate in community engagement programs such as 'Coffee with a Cop' and partnership programming with the Undergraduate Student Government.